- details and information about the BNC connector, - BNC socket, plug and adapter with links to suppliers.

 Of the two versions of the BNC connector, the 50 ohm version is more widely used.
 Often the BNC connector is specified for operation at frequencies up to 4 GHz and it can be used up to 10 GHz provided the special top quality versions specified to that frequency are used.
 However it is wise to fully check the specification.

-BNC connectors come in a variety of formats.
+BNC connectors come in a variety of formats or types.
 Not only are there plugs and sockets but there are also adapters and also other items such as attenuators.

-BNC plugs are designed not only for the required impedance, but also to accept a particular coax cable format.
+There are different BNC types designed not only for the required impedance, but also to accept a particular coax cable format.
 In this way all the internal piece parts are compatible with the coaxial cable used.
 It is therefore necessary to specify the BNC plug for use the cable to be used.
 Although there is some latitude, it is naturally best to select the correct cable format.

 In addition to this there are straight and right angled variants.
 Of these the straight connectors are the most widely used, although right angled connectors where the cable leaves the plug at right angles to the centre of the connector centre line are also available.
 These are ideal in many applications where the cables need to leave the connector in this manner to ensure cables are in a tidy fashion, or where space is at a premium.
 Unfortunately right-angled connectors have a marginally higher level of loss than their straight through counterparts.
 This may not be significant for most applications, but at frequencies near the operational limit of the connector there may be a small difference.